UCLA-TBP/tbp-mailing/README.md

   * `make stop`: Stops the relevant containers
   * `make clean`: Stops and removes the relevant containers
   * `make clear`: Removes the relevant containers, networks, and volumes (stored mail and logs)
+	* `make rebuild`: Runs make clean, build, and run.
+Effectively creates images with the current configurations of `config`.
+Run this after modifying `config` or updating postfix domains.
-  * `make update_email_aliases`: Updates the virtual email aliases used by postfix (the containers need to be restarted for this to take effect; postmapping and reloading postfix within the container could also work)
+  * `make update_email_aliases`: Updates the virtual email domains used by postfix (the containers need to be restarted for this to take effect; postmapping and reloading postfix within the container could also work).
+This is currently not functional.
+Run a script from the backend container and move the output files to `config` before a `make rebuild`.

 ## Config